 GW has said data gaps regarding CBD products still exist, and whether treated as food or medicine, patients and consumers deserve transparency regarding safety issues.
 The company said clarity is needed regarding such matters as toxicity, drug-drug interactions, abuse potential, side effects and safe dosage.

 Jazz ‘pushing boundaries’

 Jazz Pharmaceuticals has taken an aggressive approach to lobbying in markets where it operates around the world, getting into the discussion as rules are being shaped.
-The company is registered to lobby on CBD policy with the U.S. Congress, and successfully pushed for a medical cannabis regulation in Brazil that prohibits doctors from prescribing raw cannabis for medicinal use, as well as any derivatives other than CBD.
-Policy in Brazil further prohibits doctors from prescribing CBD for any other therapeutic indications and even from giving lectures or courses on the use of CBD or other cannabis-derived products outside the scientific community.
-In France, Jazz recently joined a working group launched by the General Directorate of Health.
+The company is registered to lobby on CBD policy with the U.S. Congress, and recently joined a CBD working group in France launched by the General Directorate of Health.
 The company has also lobbied aggressively in Brazil and other countries.